bitcoin-unlimited/BUwiki/identity__protocol.md

 *401: "unknown identity"*
 	The supplied bitcoincash address does not match any registered users.
 The server MAY redirect or update the client's browser away from the login screen, to a new user signup screen.
 But the server SHOULD still accept at least 33 login attempts (the wallet recovery process requires testing a few possible identities) before invalidating the login offer (it is best to not invalidate the login offer at all until the session expires).

-## Registration
+## Registration Offer

-This protocol executes a registration and login to a web site.
-The key difference between login and registration is that registration exchanges user data, such as account name, email address, postal address, etc.
+This protocol exchanges user data, such as account name, email address, postal address, etc alongside login information.

-This method may be used by a server instead of "login" if the server would like user data to be refreshed.
-For example, a simple server might not store user attributes, but instead request that it be supplied upon every login.
-Or a server might initiate this protocol if it is missing user information, such as a postal address during the checkout process.
+This protocol is not meant to be only used once during a "new account creation".
+It may be used by a server instead of the "login offer" if the server would like to receive user data.
+For example, a simple server might not store user attributes, but instead use this protocol to request that it be supplied upon every login.
+Or, the "user settings" page may use this protocol to allow the user to automatically update information.
+Finally, a site might initiate this protocol to request additional information, such as requesting the user's mailing address during a purchasing process.

-Therefore clients *SHOULD* silently accept repeat "registration" requests (behaving as a normal login) for sites that it has already registered for data that the user has authorized to be exchanged.
-If unauthorized data is requested, clients *SHOULD* request permission before sending that data.
+Therefore clients *SHOULD* silently accept repeat "registration" requests (behaving as a normal login), but only if the requested data has already been authorized by the user.
+If unauthorized data is requested, clients *SHOULD* request additional permissions before sending that data.

 ### Registration Offer
 bchidentity://**domain**/**path**?op=reg&chal=**challengeString**&cookie=**cookie**[&**optionalParam**=**dataSpec**...]

 **Values**:
 **dataSpec**: underscore delimited field specifying parameters/constraints on the requested data.
 Ignore unknown specifiers:
-"opt" = optional field
-"man" = mandatory field
+ * "o" = optional field: The site will use this information if provided, but it is unnecessary.
+ * "r" = recommended field: Significant functionality may be unavailable if this data is not provided.
+The site may require this data at some later time.
+An example of "recommended" data is a user's mailing address during the initial account creation in an e-commerce site.
+This data will be necessary to complete a purchase, but entry can be deferred until then.
+ * "m" = mandatory field: The site requires this data to proceed.

+ *If a site requires attestations, the content of attestations must include all mandatory fields to have any value to the requesting site*

 **Fields**: